AdobeDocs/workfront.en/help/classic/workfront-fusion/connections/keys.md

 </MadCap:conditionalText>
 -->

-For more information on public and private keys, see [Basic terms](../../workfront-fusion/get-started/basic-terms.md).
+For more information on public and private keys, see [Basic terms in Adobe Workfront Fusion](../../workfront-fusion/get-started/basic-terms.md).

 <!--
 <p data-mc-conditions="QuicksilverOrClassic.Draft mode">Securing user data is a top priority for Workfront Fusion.
 For detailed information on how Workfront Fusion protects data, see our Privacy Policy.</p>